 Pulmonary edema involves excess buildup of watery fluid in the lungs.
-The presence of fluid makes it hard for the lungs to function normally.
+Generally, the presence of fluid makes it hard for the lungs to function normally.

 What are the indications?

-- Shortness of breath is the usual sign of pulmonary edema.
-It is often triggered by inability of the lungs to supply sufficient oxygen to the body.
+- At first, shortness of breath is the usual sign of pulmonary edema.
+It is often due to inability of the lungs to supply sufficient oxygen to the body.
 This might initially manifest as difficulty performing routine tasks.
 There is a gradual decrease in tolerance to physical activity.

 - Gasping for air or difficulty breathing

 Management of pulmonary edema